nirmata/kyverno-aws-adapter/docs/getting_started.md

 # Getting Started

 This is a guide on how to get started with the Nirmata Kyverno Adapter for AWS.
-To learn more about Kyverno, check out the official documentation.
+To learn more about Kyverno, check out the [official documentation](https://kyverno.io/docs/).

 ## Prerequisites

 - a running EKS Cluster (refer to [Creating an Amazon EKS Cluster](https://docs.aws.amazon.com/eks/latest/userguide/create-cluster.html))
 - AWS CLI (refer to [Installing the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html))
 - eksctl (refer to [Installing eksctl](https://docs.aws.amazon.com/eks/latest/userguide/eksctl.html))
 - Helm CLI (refer to [Installing Helm](https://helm.sh/docs/intro/install/))

 ## Installing the Nirmata Kyverno Adapter for AWS

 There are a few steps we need to follow before installing the Helm chart.

 ### Creating the IAM Policy

-To fetch the EKS Cluster configuration, the AWS Adapter needs the below permissions that has to be expressed via an IAM Policy
+To fetch the EKS Cluster configuration, the AWS Adapter needs the below permissions that has to be expressed via an IAM Policy.

 ```bash
 cat >my-policy.json <<EOF